 The Focus on Prevention initiative currently underway in Stanislaus county was discussed by several interviewees as critical to address the current needs of SPMI consumers.
 This ten-year initiative is intended to improve access to intensive mental health services, reduce homelessness, strengthen families and reduce incarceration.
 A vision of a Services Hub that brings together medical, homeless and mental health providers together to serve high need consumers was described as of high value to the citizens of Stanislaus.
 Individuals expressed concern that implementation of Laura's Law would distract attention and funds from this initiative.
 While the clear majority of people interviewed expressed concerns about implementation, there were a few individuals who were strongly supportive of implementation.
-In these conversations,

-"A lack of willingness to engage in services means that people don't receive services.
-How does that seem right?"
-NAMI Member the "black robe effect" was discussed as a strong source of hope for families and others who feel that high need consumers have not been sufficiently motivated to engage in care.
+In these conversations, the "black robe effect" was discussed as a strong source of hope for families and others who feel that high need consumers have not been sufficiently motivated to engage in care.
 Reliance on the court order to compel compliance was a paramount theme in discussions with supporters of implementation.
 Some individuals expressed hope that consumers could be forced to take medications and were disappointed that this was not included in Laura's Law because of a belief that consumers would be more likely to engage in FSP services if they were medicated.